nemanjakovi/admin/README.md

     After creating database name, click on import. browse the file in directory[import-table/user.sql].
     After importing successfully.
-    Open any browser and type http://localhost/admin/..
+    Open any browser and type the file location
-    Refresh page to seed users
+    Click Dashboard on the sidebar to seed usere.